Self Catering Accommodation in North Norfolk

 Family Attractions… there are some great, fun places to visit which are enjoyable for all ages.
 BeWILDerwood is a huge, award winning forest of family fun and outdoor adventure.
 Treehouses, zip wires, jungle bridges, Crocklebogs, Twiggles and Boggles, story telling, boat trips, marsh walks and really yummy food.

-Pensthorpe Natural Park was voted Norfolk’s best Large Visitor Attraction in 2015.
+Pensthorpe Natural Park was awarded bronze in the Large Visitor Attraction of the Year category at the Visit England Awards for Excellence 2022.
 Experience the beauty of the natural world on lakeside nature trails and woodland walks, explore four stunning gardens and enjoy delicious home cooked food in the café.
 For adventurous families head for indoor play in Hootz House and outdoor adventure at Wildrootz.

 Explore and discover the amazing world of dinosaurs at the Dinosaur Adventure Park.
 Explore the Dinosaur Trail and Neanderthal Walk.
 Meet the animals in the Secret Animal Garden or jump aboard the deer safari.
 There is an enormous outdoor adventure play area along with ‘Dinomite’ indoor adventure play area.